MonashDataFluency/Power_BI/docs/03-plotting.md

 In general, this will be the procedure to create any type of plot the Power BI i.e., Select the chart type from the visualization section, drag data to the -Axis fields.

 The above scatter plot is not informative.
-The only information we get is the general trend of life expectancy, which increases after year 1900.
-Let's play with our scatter plot to make it more informative:
+Let’s explore what other things can we do with this plot.

     X-Axis: year

     Y-Axis: life_exp.
-Right-click on drop-down button and select "**Don’t summarize**" option.
+Right-click on drop-down button and select "Don’t summarize" option.

     Legend: By name.
 Drag name column and place it in legend field.